-The ALS Association is the only ALS non-profit organization to support people with ALS on every front — care services, research and advocacy.
-Find out how money raised by Walk teams all over the country positively impact these important mission priorities.
+The ALS Association is the only ALS nonprofit organization to support people with ALS on every front — care services, research, and advocacy.
+Find out how money raised by Walk teams all over the country positively impacts these important mission priorities.

-The ALS Association is dedicated to inform and educate people living with and affected by ALS.
+The ALS Association is dedicated to informing and educating people living with and affected by ALS.
 Our 11 Living with ALS Resource Guides were created to keep pace with the rapidly expanding information and research in the clinical management of ALS in an easily understood format.
-Another recent publication includes the Families and ALS Resource Guide, focusing supporting children impacted by ALS was distributed.
+One recent publication, the Families and ALS Resource Guide, focuses on supporting children impacted by ALS.
 Both have recently been translated into Spanish.

 Medical information needs are also covered by our new Medical Information Packet and Key Medical Information Card, both developed to communicate and educate health care professionals to ensure top care to people living with ALS.
 All these important educational materials are supported by money raised by Walk teams.

-Your participation in the Walk helps provide multi-disciplinary care to more than 15,000 patients a year through over 54 Certified Treatment Centers of Excellence and 19 Recognized Treatment Centers.
-These centers provide compassionate care in a multi-disciplinary, family-oriented atmosphere.
-Patients who receive multi-disciplinary treatment live longer and have an improved quality of life.
+Your participation in the Walk helps provide multidisciplinary care to more than 15,000 people with ALS each year through over 54 Certified Treatment Centers of Excellence and 19 Recognized Treatment Centers.
+These centers provide compassionate care in a multidisciplinary, family-oriented atmosphere.
+People with ALS who receive multidisciplinary treatment live longer and have an improved quality of life.

 Learn more about Care Services.